-The second kind of attribute references understood by instance objects are methods.
+The other kind of instance attribute reference is a method.
 A method is a function that "belongs to" an object.
 (In Python, the term method is not unique to class instances: other object types can have methods as well.
 For example, list objects have methods called append, insert, remove, sort, and so on.
-However, below, we'll use the term method exclusively to mean methods of class instance objects, unless explicitly stated otherwise.)
+However, in the following discussion, we'll use the term method exclusively to mean methods of class instance objects, unless explicitly stated otherwise.)
 Valid method names of an instance object depend on its class.
-By definition, all attributes of a class that are (user-defined) function objects define corresponding methods of its instances.
+By definition, all attributes of a class that are function objects define corresponding methods of its instances.
 So in our example, x.f is a valid method reference, since MyClass.f is a function, but x.i is not, since MyClass.i is not.
 But x.f is not the same thing as MyClass.f - it is a method object, not a function object.